Individualized Adventure Program

 10 Consecutive School Days: No fee and the program is primarily student/family driven with IAP Program Coordinator support on forms and processes plus one live check in via zoom/phone.

-10 – 30 Consecutive School Days: $100 per school day missed above 10 days.
-For example the fee for missing 15 consecutive school days would be $500.
+10 – 30 Consecutive School Days: To be determined based on individual family needs.
 IAP Program Coordinator supplies forms/process/support + weekly virtual check ins + customized assignments in coordination with faculty to align with standards missed.

-Elementary School Seasonal Commitments (2-3 months): $2,500 per season.
+Elementary School Seasonal Commitments (2-3 months): To be determined based on consistency of schedule and time of school departure.
 IAP Program Coordinator supplies form/process/support + weekly on-campus check in + customized assignments in coordination with faculty to align with standards missed.

-MS/HS School Seasonal Commitments (2-3 months): $4,500 per season.
+MS/HS School Seasonal Commitments (2-3 months): To be determined based on consistency of schedule and alignment of current class schedule.
 IAP Program Coordinator supplies form/process/support + weekly on-campus check in + customized assignments in coordination with multiple faculty members to align with standards missed.

-More Than 30 Days Consecutive Days: TBD based on situation/consultation
+More Than 30 Days Consecutive Days: To be determined based on situation/consultation.

 Interested in Applying or Learning More?